What is RTI ? What does RTI Means in India? RTI Meaning? RTI stands for?

 Does the Constitution of India guarantee Right to Information?

 In various cases, Honorable Supreme Court of India has observed that Right to Information is an integral part of Freedom of Speech and Expression under Article 19(1)(a) of the Constitution of India.
-You may read relevant excerpts of few of those judgements at Decisions of Supreme Court on Right to Information.
+You may read relevant excerpts of few of those judgments at Decisions of Supreme Court on Right to Information.